 Most of the time, hooking up a smart home thermostat with the help of Air Concepts of Middle Georgia is a straightforward process if you have a newer house.
 But what if your residence is older or doesn’t have the right wiring?
 Can you still install a smart thermostat without C wire?
 We’ll help you navigate the process so you can select the proper thermostat and get energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

 Many programmable thermostats use batteries.
 When you’re upgrading to a smart thermostat, you’ll discover that many require a C wire, or common wire, for power.
 Without this wire, your new thermostat might cause your heating and cooling system to have malfunctions.

 You can find out if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Take off the thermostat and find the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
 You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.

 Do Nest or ecobee Need a C Wire?

-Depend on Air Concepts of Middle Georgia for Your Smart Thermostat Installation Needs
+Trust Air Concepts of Middle Georgia for Your Smart Thermostat Installation Needs